1973 Lincoln by-election: Campaign

 The writ for the by-election was issued on 9 February, with polling on 1 March; two other writs for by-elections in Labour-held constituencies were moved simultaneously.
 The Labour Party pulled in a large number of senior shadow cabinet members to speak in support of John Dilks, described by The Times as "probably unequalled in any byelection".
+This included moderate social democrats in the party like Anthony Crosland and Dennis Healy, but not Roy Jenkins, who refused to go and had considered defecting from Labour himself.
 Taverne, by contrast, organised only one meeting at which others spoke in his support, to which he invited the Bishop of Southwark Mervyn Stockwood and newspaper columnist Bernard Levin.

-Dilks insisted that he would campaign on issues like inflation, the future of Lincoln, and the EEC, and predicted Taverne would come third.
+Dilks insisted that he would campaign on issues like inflation, the future of Lincoln, and the EEC, and predicted that Taverne would come third.
 Guinness' campaign was marked by his maverick public statements, and he had to be "protected" by planted questions at a public meeting.
-He came to be treated as a joke figure by the media, being much quoted when he said that convicted murderers should be given razor blades in order that they could "do the decent thing" and save the state the cost of keeping them in jail.
+He was much quoted as saying that convicted murderers should be given razor blades in order that they could "do the decent thing" (i.e. die of suicide) and save the state the cost of keeping them in jail.
+Guinness came to be treated as a joke figure by the media, who nicknamed him "Old Razor Blades".

 The campaign saw extensive coverage in the press and on broadcast media.
 On 22 February, The Daily Telegraph reported the results of an opinion poll which showed Taverne had a lead of only 2% over the official Labour candidate, well within the margin of error.
 However, two opinion polls published on the day of the byelection found Taverne had a substantial lead.
 Taverne also benefited from strong support from the Lincoln Weekend Chronicle, while the Lincolnshire Echo reported neutrally and did not make an endorsement.

-Results
+Result

 After such a highly publicised campaign, voter turnout was almost up to that in the previous general election.
 When the result was announced in the early hours of 2 March, it was clear Taverne had been vindicated:

-This was the first time that someone other than a Conservative, Labour or Liberal Democrat managed to win an English post-war by-election.
+This was the first time that someone other than a Conservative, Labour or Liberal candidate managed to win an English post-war by-election.